+- Cluster Admin

-- Cluster Admin-Supplies the interface for cluster administration, configuration, monitoring, and diagnostics services. - Web-Based Admin View-Provides a framework under which all the PRIME-CLUSTER GUIs, including Cluster Admin, run. - PRIMECLUSTER SF-Provides a function to guarantee the shutdown of other nodes.
+Supplies the interface for cluster administration, configuration, monitoring, and diagnostics services.

+- Web-Based Admin View Provides a framework under which all the PRIMECLUSTER GUIs, including Cluster Admin, run. - PRIMECLUSTER SF

-The optional components and products are as follows:
+Provides a function to guarantee the shutdown of other nodes.

+The following shows the optional components that enhance the function of PRIMECLUSTER based on the above components:

-- Reliant Monitor Services (RMS)-Manages high-availability switchover (failover) of application processes and their resources. - RMS Wizard Tools -RMS configuration tool foundations. - RMS Wizard Tools is mutually exclusive with respect to installation and operation. - Parallel Application Services (PAS)-Provides a high-performance, lowlatency communication facility that can be used by applications. - Global Disk Services (GDS)-Provides the volume management component that improves the availability and manageability of disk-stored data. - Global File Services (GFS)-Provides a file system that can be accessed from two or more nodes to which a shared disk unit is connected.
-(Only in Oracle Solaris 10 environment) - Global Link Services (GLS)-Enables high reliability communications through the use of multiple network interface cards to create multiple redundant paths to a local system.
+- Reliant Monitor Services (RMS) Manages high-availability switchover (failover) of application processes and their resources.
+Additionally, RMS Wizard Tools makes set up RMS easy. - RMS Wizard Tools RMS configuration tool foundations. - Parallel Application Services (PAS) Provides a high-performance, low-latency communication facility that can be used by applications. - GDS

+Provides the volume management component that improves the availability and manageability of disk-stored data.
+Without using GDS, failover to the standby system is performed when the resource of the cluster application has an error due to the disk access error, not when the disk access error occurs.
+For this reason, failover to the standby system takes much time.
+Specifying the error location also requires much time.

+- GFS

+Provides a file system that can be accessed from two or more nodes to which a shared disk unit is connected.
+(Only in Oracle Solaris 10 environment)

+- GLS

+Enables high reliability communications through the use of multiple network interface cards to create multiple redundant paths to a local system.
+Without introducing GLS, the following functions are disabled: configuring the redundant network, using VLAN, and monitoring the standby node.

-3.3.1 CF
+2.3.1 CF

 The Cluster Foundation is the base on which all the other modules are built.
-It provides the fundamental services, such as the OSD, that all other PRIME-CLUSTER components use as well as the base cluster services.
+It provides the fundamental services, such as the OSD, that all other PRIMECLUSTER components use as well as the base cluster services.